 About Fluence Corporation Ltd

-Fluence Corporation’s (ASX:FLC) (OTCMKTS:EMFGF) vision is to become a leading global provider of fast-to-deploy decentralized and packaged water and wastewater treatment solutions, a market estimated to grow to US$22B by 2021*.
-Fluence has experience operating in over 70 countries worldwide and employs more than 300 highly trained water professionals around the globe.
-The Company provides local, sustainable treatment and reuse solutions while empowering businesses and communities worldwide to make the most of their water resources.
+Fluence Corporation (ASX:FLC) (OTCMKTS:EMFGF) has experience operating in over 70 countries worldwide and employs more than 300 highly trained water professionals around the globe.
+The Company provides local, sustainable treatment and reuse solutions, while empowering businesses and communities worldwide to make the most of their water resources.

 Fluence offers an integrated range of services across the complete water cycle, from early stage evaluation, through design and delivery to ongoing support and optimization of water related assets.
-With core operations in North America, South America, the Middle East and Europe, one of Fluence’s main focuses will be expanding into the vast market in China for rural wastewater treatment.
+With established operations in North America, South America, the Middle East and Europe, Fluence is also expanding into China's rural wastewater treatment market.